Gate Hill Cooperative: Connection to 20th-century avant-garde

 The abstract expressionist artwork of founding Gate Hill Coop member, Paul Hultberg, was considered pioneering.
+His murals were favorably compared by critics to that of his contemporaries, Abstract Expressionist painters Jackson Pollock, Franz Kline and Clyfford Still.
+Coop founding member M.C.
+Richards wrote an early in-depth article about Paul Hultberg for the April 1960 issue of Craft Horizons magazine.
+In addition to providing historical biographical information the article reviews Hultberg's body of work exhibited in the show of contemporary enameling in the U.S. at the Museum of Contemporary Craft.
+Hultberg's large copper enamels were promiately featured in the 1959 Contemporary Enamels: A National Survey exhibition and even graced the cover of the November 1959 Craft Horizons magazine detailing the event.

-His murals were favorably compared by critics to that of his contemporaries, Abstract Expressionist painters Jackson Pollack, Franz Kline and Clyfford Still.
-Hultberg's work was included in the seminal 1969 show Objects:USA, a groundbreaking exhibition, considered a watershed in the history of the American Studio Craft Movement.
-Hultberg's contribution to the exhibit, titled Johnson Together, received a two-page color spread in the accompanying catalog.
-It was one of the few objects from the show that the Johnson Company kept as part of its permanent collection where it currently hangs in their Johnson Wax Headquarters, designed by Frank Loyd Wright.
+Hultberg's work were also included in the seminal 1969 show Objects:USA, a groundbreaking exhibition, considered a watershed in the history of the American Studio Craft Movement.
+Hultberg's contribution to the exhibit, titled "Johnson Together", received a two-page color spread in the accompanying catalog.
+It was one of the few objects from the show that the Johnson Company kept as part of its permanent collection where it currently hangs in their Johnson Wax Headquarters, designed by Frank Lloyd Wright.
 It was loaned to the Racine Museum of Art for their 50-year anniversary exhibit, OBJECTS REDUX: 50 Years After OBJECTS:USA Defined American Craft.
-A companion period piece by Paul Hultberg, titled Little Johnson, was exhibited in NYC by R & Company for their OBJECTS USA 2024 exhibition.
-Hultberg's artwork was included in their catalog.
+A companion period piece by Paul Hultberg, titled "Little Johnson", was exhibited in NYC by R & Company for their OBJECTS USA 2024 exhibition, and included in their catalog.

 Other visitors throughout the 1960s who contributed to the experimental artistic atmosphere were composers Karlheinz Stockhausen, Pierre Boulez, Morton Feldman; artists Jasper Johns, Richard Lippold, Robert Rauschenberg; ceramicist Peter Voulkos; and The Living Theatre’s Judith Malina and Julian Beck.
-Dancer and potter Paulus Berensohn claimed that visiting the Gate Hill Cooperative and seeing Karen Karnes work was a pivotal moment in his artistic career.
+Dancer and potter Paulus Berensohn claimed that visiting the Gate Hill Cooperative and seeing Karen Karnes working there was a pivotal moment in his artistic career.